 Since I had mentioned this as my top thing to do in Crawford County, PA in a recent article, I figured I should also mention it first here.
 Designed by a local artist and local college students, the PennDot Road Sign Sculpture Garden in Meadville is a 1200-foot mural made entirely of used road signs.
 Designs include many local points of interest, local history, and other beautiful scenes.

 For more information, check out my full article on the PennDot Road Sign Sculpture Garden.

 Where the Ducks Walk on the Fish

-Find out more about this strange attraction on Roadside America.
+Find out more about this strange attraction in our full article on it.

 Pymatuning State Park